Clemson Experimental Forest: Management and protection

-The Clemson Experimental Forest is managed for maintained yield of forest products including timber, clean water and air, and wildlife.
+The Clemson University Forest is managed for maintained yield of forest products including timber, clean water and air, and wildlife.
 The revenue generated by the forest supports the forest personnel, and forest equipment and supplies.
 A continuous forest inventory, CFI, system was launched in 1958.
 Measurement locations were set at grid intervals, 2000 ft apart, over the entire forest.
 The data recorded from the CFI system is used to adjust allowable harvest, schedule harvest and evaluate forest health.
 In 1978, The Management Alternative Research Project, MARP, was initiated to evaluate the long-term effects of three management strategies on large forest areas.
 For this, the forest was divided into three separate forests: the commercial forest, the multiple-use forest, and the protection forest.
 MARP’s purpose is to measure the biological, economic, and social responses to the effects of forest cultural practices and to interpret those responses on the environment and society.
 The forest is a member of the American Tree Farm System and the Sustainable Forestry Initiative.

 Research and teaching

-The Fire and Fire Surrogate study is conducted by the USDA Forest Service along with Clemson University's Experimental Forest.
+The Fire and Fire Surrogate study is conducted by the USDA Forest Service along with the Clemson University University Forest.
 It is part of a national network of research sites analyzing the effects of fuel reduction techniques on ecosystems.
-The Clemson Experimental Forest serves as an outdoor laboratory for many disciplines at the university.
+The Clemson University Forest serves as an outdoor laboratory for many disciplines at the university.
 In 2012, 37 classes utilize the forest.
 Clemson and Furman University Army ROTC use the south forest to perform dismounted tactical maneuvers and orienteering training.

 Recreation

-The Clemson Experimental Forest trail system is divided into three areas: Todds Creek, Issaqueena, and Fants Grove.
+The Clemson University Forest trail system is divided into three areas: Todds Creek, Issaqueena, and Fants Grove.
 The trails are used for teaching, research and public recreation.
 Public recreation use of the trails includes birdwatching, mountain biking, hiking and horseback riding.
 Fishing and hunting are also allowed in the forest and are regulated by South Carolina Department of Natural Resources.